-Introduction to Pickleball
+Introduction to Pickleball:

-in 1965.
-The game began as a family activity when Mr. Pritchard and his houseguest, Bill Bell, discovered that there wasn’t enough good badminton equipment for the two families to play.
+Pickleball originated at the home of Joel Pritchard in the Seattle, Washington area in 1965.
+The game began as a family activity when Mr. Pritchard and his houseguest, Bill Bell, discovered that there wasn’t enough badminton equipment for the two families to play.
 After modifying rules and replacing rackets with wooden paddles, they developed this new game.
 The name came from the Pritchard’s cocker spaniel, “Pickles”, who kept running off with the ball.

-How to play Pickleball
+How to play Pickleball: